dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

 literal may/must be a set), or a pair of a key type and a value type (indicating that the literal may/must be a map), or both.
-We allow both, because spreads of expressions of type `dynamic` do not disambiguate, and can be treated as either (it becomes a runtime error to spread the wrong kind of thing into the wrong kind of literal).
+We allow both, because spreads of expressions of type `dynamic` do not disambiguate, and can be treated as either (it becomes a runtime error to spread a value into the wrong kind of literal).

 We require that at least one component unambiguously determine the literal form, otherwise it is an error.
 So, given: